-Additionally, USAHS maintains a program of accepting and responding to Digital Millennium Copyright ACT (DMCA) notices, which are immediately escalated to USAHS’ legal team for investigation and action.
+Additionally, USAHS responds to Digital Millennium Copyright ACT (DMCA) notices, which are immediately escalated to USAHS’ legal team for investigation and action.
 If the materials in question are determined by the legal department to be infringing, the Information Technology department is notified, and action is taken that can include either the removal of the infringing materials from USAHS’ network or the blocking of the infringer’s network access.
 The infringer is notified and reminded of USAHS’ Code of Conduct.
 Repeated violations can result in dismissal.

 Additional Information and Assistance

 Copyright is a very complex area of the law, even for experts, so if you have questions, consult the many resources available or consider contacting legal counsel.
 Useful information on the basics of copyright and educational exceptions can be found on the “Copyright” section of the University library webpage.